-In 2015/16, the Joint Committee paid £74k to the Teachers' Pension Fund in respect of teachers' retirement benefits, representing 15.1% of pensionable pay (£74k was paid in 2014/15 representing 14.1% of pensionable pay).
+In 2015/16, the Joint Committee paid £74k to the Teachers' Pension Fund in respect of teachers' retirement benefits, representing 14.1% of pensionable pay.
 There were no contributions remaining payable at the year-end.

 20.0 Events after the Balance Sheet Date